 Progress was slow for both companies during the war years with price of materials high and labor scarce.
 The Railroad Act of 1864 doubled the resources made available to the railroads by the previous act.

 The Central Pacific pushed their rails 18 miles east of Sacramento to Roseville by February 1864 and train service began in April.
-Track was completed 31 miles to Newcastle and trains began running in June.
+Track was completed 31 miles to Newcastle and trains began running June 10.
 Progress slowed as track crews entered the Sierra Nevada foothills.
 Winter weather and the increasing necessity for tunneling in the mountains began to slow progress further.
-The CPRR reached Clipper Gap, 43 miles away, was reached on June 10, 1865, and Colfax, 55 miles away, was reached on September 10, 1865.
+Railroad service began to Auburn, 36 miles east of Sacramento, on May 13, 1865.
+The CPRR reached Clipper Gap, 43 miles away, on June 10, 1865, and Colfax, 55 miles away, was reached on September 10, 1865.

 The work began with the surveyors who selected the best route.
 The graders followed behind the surveyors, digging through the hills, blasting tunnels, filling in the valleys and building bridges.
 All grading and track laying was done by hand, using picks and shovels, black powder for blasting, and mule carts to hall the debris away.
 Behind the graders followed the track layers, laying down the hand hewn wooden ties and rails. the rails were measured to make sure they were exactly the right distance apart then spiked into place using specially designed hammers.